-6.3.1 Schedulers
+6.3.1Schedulers

 - 1. Schedulers other than the base scheduler may change the execution eligibility of the schedulables which they manage according to their scheduling algorithm. - 2.
-If an implementation provides any public schedulers other than the base scheduler it shall provide documentation describing each scheduler's semantics in language and constructs appropriate to the provided scheduling algorithms.
+An implementation that provides any public schedulers other than the base scheduler shall provide documentation describing each scheduler's semantics in language and constructs appropriate to the provided scheduling algorithms.
 This documentation must include the list of classes that constitute schedulables for the scheduler unless that list is the same as the list of schedulables for the base scheduler.